This tutorial covers:

 When you execute the cdk deploy

-command, it will prompt you to confirm the IAM role/policy changes that would be applied to your account.
-Notice, that the terminal will display the base URL of the REST API service that you deployed.
-Grab this URL and keep it handy as you will use it to test the API in the next section.
+command, it prompts you to confirm the IAM role/policy changes that would be applied to your account.
+The terminal will display the base URL of the REST API service that you deployed.
+Grab this URL and keep it handy; you will use it to test the API in the next section of the tutorial.

 Testing the deployed API

-Now that the application has been deployed to the AWS account, test the API by calling the API endpoint using curl
+Now that the application has been deployed to your AWS account, test the API by calling the API endpoint using curl

 .
 Replace the base URL that you obtained in the previous section in the curl